Healthy Protein Flapjacks (Vegan)

 • Add dried fruit: Add in whatever dried fruit you like - cherries, apricots, raisins, sultanas, dried apples, you name it!

-• Add nuts: More nuts is always the answer.
+• Add nuts: More nuts are always the answer.
 For example, chopped walnuts, roasted hazelnuts, or almonds could be a great addition.

 • Add a layer of protein chocolate spread mixed with a splash of milk to create a chocolate 'ganache' to go on top of your flapjacks.